mj1856/api-guidelines/Guidelines.md

 ```
 DateLiteral:
   Iso8601Literal
-  StructuredDateLiteral

 Iso8601Literal:
   A string literal as defined in http://www.ecma-international.org/ecma-262/5.1/#sec-15.9.1.15.
 Note that the full grammar for ISO 8601 (such as "basic format" without separators) is not supported.
   All dates default to UTC unless specified otherwise.

-StructuredDateLiteral:
-  { DateKindProperty , DateValueProperty }
-  { DateValueProperty , DateKindProperty }

-DateKindProperty
-  "kind" : DateKind

-DateKind:
-  "C"            ; see below
-  "E"            ; see below
-  "I"            ; see below
-  "O"            ; see below
-  "T"            ; see below
-  "U"            ; see below
-  "W"            ; see below
-  "X"            ; see below

-DateValueProperty:
-  "value" : DateValue

-DateValue:
-  UnsignedInteger        ; not defined here
-  SignedInteger        ; not defined here
-  RealNumber        ; not defined here
-  Iso8601Literal        ; as above
 ```

 #### 11.3.2 Commentary on date formatting